spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/styling/typography.md

 1. Proportional line heights: `em` adjusts line height proportionally to the font size, ensuring visually harmonious typography.
 2. Vertical rhythm: `em` helps maintain a consistent vertical rhythm, creating a visually cohesive design.
-3. Flexible adjustments: modifying the font size of an element automatically adjusts its line height, facilitating quick and consistent changes.
+3. Flexible adjustments: modifying the font size of an element adjusts its line height, facilitating quick and consistent changes.

 ## Headings

-HTML supports heading elements up to level 6: `<h1>`, `<h2>`, `<h3>`, etc. Screen readers and crawlers use headings to better understand the content and their coherence.
+HTML supports heading elements up to level 6: from `<h1>` to `<h6>`.
+Screen readers and crawlers use headings to better understand the content and their coherence.

 Oryx provides a number of heading and paragraph styles that are used in the design system and components: